 TCP protocol has methods for finding out corrupted segments, missing segments, out-of-order segments and duplicated segments.

-- Retransmission – When a segment is missing, delayed to deliver to receiver, corrupted when it is checked by receiver then that segment is retransmitted again.
+- Retransmission – When a segment is missing, delayed to deliver to a receiver, corrupted when it is checked by the receiver then that segment is retransmitted again.
 Segments are retransmitted only during two events: when the sender receives three duplicate acknowledgements (ACK) or when a retransmission timer expires.

 - Retransmission after Three duplicate ACK segments: RTO method works well when the value of RTO is small.
-If it is large, more time is needed to get confirmation about whether a segment has delivered or not.
+If it is large, more time is needed to get confirmation about whether a segment has been delivered or not.
 Sometimes one segment is lost and the receiver receives so many out-of-order segments that they cannot be saved.
 In order to solve this situation, three duplicate acknowledgement method is used and missing segment is retransmitted immediately instead of retransmitting already delivered segment.
 This is a fast retransmission because it makes it possible to quickly retransmit lost segments instead of waiting for timer to end.

 This article is contributed by Swasthik.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.